Strengthening Mental Health Supports

 Is your school trauma-informed?
 Are you/your colleagues looking for mental health resources to better support your students?
 Join the Center for Educational Improvement (CEI) for a series of online events hosted by the New England Mental Health Technology Transfer Center (New England MHTTC).

-This complimentary workshop series is designed to strengthen mental health supports that address the needs of children who have experienced/art at risk of experiencing significant trauma.
+This complimentary webinar series is designed to strengthen mental health supports that address the needs of children who have experienced/art at risk of experiencing significant trauma.

 The Childhood-Trauma Learning Collaborative Project is funded by the Substance Abuse Mental Health Services Administration (SAMHSA) and is part of the New England Mental Health Technology Transfer Center Network.